DavidMacT/ARTop/README.md

 ---------------

-There is also the possibiilty <b>`to plot SDO maps and to download/plot GOES data directly and overplot with the time series data.
+There is also the possibiilty to plot SDO maps and to download/plot GOES data directly and overplot with the time series data.
 Examples are given in `run.py`.
 These are modifications of sunpy routines.
 Documentation for these can be found on the sunpy webpage.
 More details of these may appear in the near future...